 When left unattended, deteriorating leaves combined with high light levels can result in algae ( thread / hair algae above, for instance) taking over a tank completely.

-Watch video on how to change water for planted tank.
+Go to this page on how to change water for planted tank.